 Most of the RDA assets however are not directly exploitable (i.e. that can be monetised easily), such as the community or the policy making.
 Other ones, which seem more directly exploitable, such as the RDA outputs and ICT Technical Specifications and the RDA-related services require substantial investigation, in some cases even feasibility studies and business/delivery models.
 The same is true for some of the concrete RDA Europe 4 financial viability measures, such as the certification schemes, the royalties from potential services, the national contributions and donations.
 The Task Force members believe that a stream of funding via grants provided by the main regional funders, including the European Commission, is currently essential to sustain RDA.
 In Europe, a GÉANT like model, possibly via operational grants, or the engagement of RDA in the European Open Science Cloud with a key facilitator role in European and national data/e-Infrastructure coordination can contribute towards the sustainability of RDA.
 To keep RDA relevant in the long term for its community, a dynamic approach is needed, capturing the changing community requirements over time via frequent community coordination exercises and feedback consultations.

-An initial set of recommendation areas, along with initial recommendations is attempted below.
+A set of recommendation areas, along with corresponding recommendations is attempted below.
 Main areas of recommendations include the RDA Governance, RDA finances, RDA engagement and possibly the RDA scope.

 RDA Governance